-(B) A council member shall not submit an application for council funds, or any report required by the council on behalf of an organization which employs him or in which he has an interest.
+(B) A council member shall not submit an application for council funds, or any report required by the council on behalf of an organization which employs him or her or in which he or she has an interest.

 (D) If an officer, board member or employee of an organization serves on council, the council member is prohibited from having an interest in the organization's receipt of financial support from the council unless the council member shows that he or she meets a four-part exception to the public contract restrictions in the ethics law, set forth in division (C) of section 2921.42 of the Revised Code.

-(1) The grant review panel conducts an independent review of all applications using the same level of scrutiny;
+(1) The advisory panel conducts an independent review of all applications using the same level of scrutiny;

 (2) The organization meets the eligibility requirements to receive a grant;

 (3) The organization's score is above the cutoff point for funding if one has been established by the council;